Father's Son

 Deo Regnat, the main character, shows up as an abandoned child.
 Individuals and groups of varied interests scramble for the chance to snatch him, consigning him to a fate in which he would be tossed around from one family to another, from one destitute place to another.
 He would eventually settle in Quiapo, Philippines, a place known for the miraculous Black Nazarene, where he spends the rest of his childhood and most of his teenage years with Junie.

 "The Traslacion is an occasion for the recollection of how our lives have experienced the outpouring of love from our brothers and sisters.
 The Black Nazarene performs his miracles through them.
 He heals the sick through our doctors and other medical professionals.
-He wipes the tears away from out eyes through our mothers.
-He brings laughter into our lives through our friends.
+He wipes the tears away from our eyes through our mothers.
+He brings laughter into our lives through family and friends.
 And he keeps us humble through our enemies."

 — Deo in his address to black nazarene devotees